AngelaZhou779/CVL_SequenceAnaylsis/ViennaNotes.md

 Related to this question, has anyone made a Drosophila melanogaster pan-genome reference (including many of the insertion and duplication polymorphism)?
 Would this not be a better choice as a reference for syntenic mapping?

 Removing SNPs with low read coverage (and thus low evidence of a polymorphic site).
 Since we are potentially interested in some fairly rare alleles (at least in the ancestral pool), are 2-3 reads that identify a SNP (post de-duplication in Picard obviously) enough?
+ - S: this is before looking at freq.
+Is this a real polymorphism at all?

 # Related to QC